 It’s always nice to have a helper at any kind of session.
 With a dog, it’s a must.
 You’ll be walking and carrying things, so it will be hard to keep up with your dog.
 Bring someone along to help get the dog from one spot to the next and other things.

 7. Just do the beginning or end of the session

 The engagement session is mainly about you two.
 Don’t try to bring your dog for the entire session.
 It’s just too much.

 Plan to have your pup out there either at the beginning or end of the session.
 I’d plan for maybe 30 minutes of the session.
 For the rest of the time, your helper can be in charge of the dog, and you can focus on the session.

 My dog loves food, and he will do anything for food.
 I think this is true for most dogs.
 If you bring treats or toys, it will be much easier to get your dogs attention or control them.

 Again, this can be something for your helper.
 He or she can stand by the photographer with the treats or toys, and I guarantee the dog will follow.

 Let’s be real.
 Dogs, like kids, are hard to control and get good photos.
 My suggestion is to aim low, like one good photo.
 Honestly, that’s all you really need for a Save the Date.
 In the end, it’s more important to have a good time and get good photos from the rest of the session

 Do you want to look good in your engagement photos?

 Now that you’ve figured out your furry friend, what about you?
 Are you worried about how you will look in your photos?
 Any idea what to wear?
 Don’t worry, I’m here to help.
-Download my Engagement Clothing Guide and you’ll have one less thing to worry about.
+Reach out and I’ll give you my best tips.